bartvandebiezen/css-conventions/README.md

 ### Never style HTML elements directly, always use class names.

 - Also applies to typographic elements such as 'h1' and 'p'.
 For user content or other content containing only HTML elements without class names, use the class '.content' as a container.
-- Exception is the reset stylesheet.
+- Exception applies to rules in reset folder.

 **Right:**
 ```CSS